 On this page you will find some useful information for parents, caregivers and students of Kelburn Normal school.
-For syndicate or classroom specific information, please see the syndicates pages.
+For specific Team information, please see the Team pages.

 We encourage you to download the free School App NZ (via the iTunes store or Google Play) - select Kelburn Normal School.
 The app enables instant communications for parents and caregivers as it provides alerts and messages regarding events and links directly to our Google calendar.

 - 8:30 am

 - The bell rings, when school is open for students to enter the main building from the Link or via the outside stairs.
 (Staff are often in meetings prior to 8:30 am.)

 - The bell signals the start of school.
 Students arriving after 8:50am, MUST sign in at the office.

 - 10:30 am